Compare Logitech G PRO X Keyboard vs HyperX Alloy Rise

 Product 1: Logitech G PRO X Keyboard

-Rapid Trigger support is uneven across the lineup: the Rapid model earns strong praise, while optical and older models are criticized for lacking the feature or needing future firmware support.
+Rapid Trigger support is sharply variant-dependent: the Rapid model earns praise, while other 60% models are criticized for lacking it.

 Product 2: HyperX Alloy Rise